Rashmika Mandanna: Early work and breakthrough (2016–2020)

-Expanding into Telugu cinema in 2018, Mandanna starred in the comedy drama Chalo, which follows a Tamil woman (Mandanna) who becomes romantically involved with a Telugu man (played by Naga Shaurya) in a segregated village.
-Initially struggling with the new language, Mandanna sought help from the film's assistant director who assisted her in improving her dialogue delivery.
-Reception to the film was mixed but Hemanth Kumar of Firstpost commended Mandanna on a "terrific debut" and Stivathsan Nadadhur from The Hindu appreciated her comic timing.
+Expanding into Telugu cinema in 2018, Mandanna starred in the comedy drama Chalo, which follows a Tamil woman who becomes romantically involved with a Telugu man (played by Naga Shaurya) in a segregated village.
+She initially struggled with learning the new language and sought help from the film's assistant director who assisted her in improving her dialogue delivery.
+Reception to the film was mixed, but Hemanth Kumar of Firstpost commended Mandanna on a "terrific debut".
 Chalo emerged as her fourth consecutive box-office success in two years.
 Mandanna was next cast opposite Vijay Deverakonda in Venky Kudumula's romantic comedy Geetha Govindam.
 Made on a shoestring budget, the film became her first to cross ₹1 billion (US$13 million) at the domestic box-office, her highest-grosser at that point.
-Reviewers considered the chemistry between her and Deverakonda to be the highlight of an otherwise monotonous film.
+Reviewers considered the chemistry between her and Deverakonda to be the highlight of an otherwise formulaic film.
 She earned the Filmfare Critics Award for Best Actress and gained a Best Actress nomination at the ceremony.
-Mandanna ended the year with the Telugu feature Devadas, in which she was dismissed as ornamental by reviewers for Sify and The Indian Express.
+Mandanna ended the year with the Telugu feature Devadas, in which reviewers for Sify and The Indian Express found her role in the film to be purely ornamental.

-The Kannada social action film Yajamana (2019) had a mixed reception from critics, with Film Companion's Karthik Keramalu criticising the noticeable age gap between Mandanna and Darshan, who is 19 years her senior.
-Regardless, it emerged as another commercial success for Mandanna.
+The Kannada social action film Yajamana (2019) the following year had a mixed reception from critics, with Film Companion's Karthik Keramalu highlighting the age gap between Mandanna and Darshan, who is 19 years her senior.
+Regardless, it proved to be another commercial success for Mandanna.
 She reunited with Deverakonda for the Telugu romantic drama Dear Comrade in the role of an aspiring cricket player who faces sexism within the sport.
-Sashidhar Adivi of Deccan Chronicle commented that the role reflected a shift in Telugu cinema, where actresses were being given more substantial roles rather than serving purely as visual appeal.
+Sashidhar Adivi of Deccan Chronicle analysed that the role reflected a shift in Telugu cinema, where actresses were being given more substantial roles rather than serving purely as visual appeal.
 A departure from the previous lighthearted roles she had become accustomed to, Mandanna had to partake in five months of intensive physical training to accurately emulate a cricket player's body language.
 Despite high expectations following her previous collaboration with Deverakonda, Dear Comrade underperformed commercially.
-It also faced extensive criticism from audiences due to a scene featuring a kiss between the pair; In response, Mandanna stated that she was carrying out the script's demands and that a sole scene should not dictate the entire film.
-She later professed that she struggled with the online backlash that followed the film's release.
-Despite this, Yajamana and Dear Comrade won Mandanna Best Actress (Critics) awards at SIIMA in Kannada and Telugu, respectively, as well as additional Best Actress nominations in both languages at the ceremony.
+It also faced extensive criticism from audiences due to a scene featuring a kiss between the lead pair; In response, Mandanna stated that she was carrying out the demands of the script and that a sole scene should not dictate the entire film.
+She later professed that she struggled with the online backlash that followed the film's release despite its positive critical reception.
+Regardless, Yajamana and Dear Comrade won Mandanna Best Actress (Critics) awards at SIIMA in Kannada and Telugu, respectively, as well as additional Best Actress nominations in both languages at the ceremony.